Sashbear Walk 2018

 Although the Sashbear Foundation is based in Canada, I have yet to find anyone that empowered of willing to speak out for BPD in the U.S. If anyone, anywhere can get help, I am here to support that because I don’t want anyone else to have to experience the same difficulties getting help as I have experienced.

 The Sashbear Foundation was started by Sasha’s parents after Sasha lost the battle against her own brain in 2011.
 After scrolling through the website for a few minutes and reading Sasha’s story, something hit me like a ton of bricks and put everything into perspective.
 Her story includes the very real, very valid point: “The pain associated with the disorder was too great and the system failed to support her needs.”
 View full website here.
-After reading that sentence, I immediately knew that I needed to connect with these people.
-They have no idea who I am, but I am forever grateful for discovering them.
+After reading that sentence, I immediately knew that I needed to connect with these people and I am forever grateful for them.

 The theme of the walk seemed to be “mindfulness” and there were some very meaningful activities associated with mindfulness.
 I really appreciated being encouraged to stay present and really soak in the moment of being surrounded by people who, even though most of them have no idea who I am, supported me.
 I had a lovely time hearing stories of others.
 If anyone I connected with during the walk happens to stumble upon this post, please reach out to me either in the comments or at email@example.com.
 I would love to continue our support of each other.

 I encourage you to check out the Sashbear Foundation and I will link their website and social media accounts below:

 Lastly, I would like to thank everyone who bought my shirts during the month of May.
-I donated all of the money I made from them to the Sashbear foundation during the event.
+All of the money from them went to the Sashbear foundation during the event.
 This is our bear:

 *Also, I don’t directly see who orders my shirts, so if you did please email me so I can make sure to get you a personal thank you note.